StructGPT: A General Framework for Large Language Model to Reason over Structured Data: Experiment

 $\bullet$ \textbf{Other Errors}: other uncategorizable errors.

 We show the statistics in Figure~\ref{fig:error}.
 First, for the three datasets, the distributions of occurring errors are different.
-In WikiSQL, the frequencies of generation format, selection and reasoning errors are relatively uniform.
-Whereas, in WebQSP, the selection error is the major error type (74\%), since the KGQA task requires to select the most relevant one from thousands of relations, which is not an easy work.
+In WikiSQL, the frequencies of generation format, selection, and reasoning errors are relatively uniform.
+Whereas, in WebQSP, the selection error is the major error type (74\%), since the KGQA task requires selecting the most relevant one from thousands of relations, which is not easy work.
 In Spider, reasoning error occurs more (62\%), since the Text-to-SQL task requires LLMs to generate a SQL that can be executed to obtain the answer, which is also hard for LLMs.

-According the error distributions, it is promising to refine the designs in our approach, to specially improve the performance for the major error cases on each dataset.
-Concretely, we can devise more high-quality prompts that elicit LLMs to carefully make decision when selection and reasoning on KGQA and Text-to-SQL tasks, respectively.
-Besides, we also consider to add more interfaces and iteration turns for decomposing the hard iteration into multiple simple ones, to simplify the complex reasoning task for better performance.
+According to the error distributions, it is promising to refine the major error cases to specifically improve the performance on each dataset.
+Concretely, we can devise more high-quality prompts that elicit LLMs to carefully make decisions when selecting and reasoning on KGQA and Text-to-SQL tasks, respectively.
+Besides, we also consider adding more interfaces and iteration turns for decomposing the hard problem into multiple simple ones, to simplify the complex reasoning task for better performance.
 We will try the above solutions in our future work.